 Image Courtesy: Upwork

 The cost of development also varies by platform as we saw above.
 Wondering?
-It’s basically on account of the diversity of Android devices and the operating system versions.
-Apple products are manufactured by itself, while Android are built by different OEMs like HTC, Samsung, Lenovo and so on.
+It?s basically on account of the diversity of Android devices and the operating system versions.
+Apple products are manufactured by itself, while Android is built by different OEMs like HTC, Samsung, Lenovo and so on.
 They vary by form factors and specifications.
 So quality control teams have to put in a lot of efforts to create a separate testing model for each device.

 In addition, geography also plays a key role in the IoT app development cost.
 It happens on account of the disparity in terms of cost of living across different geographies.
-The average annual salary of an IoT developer in New York City is around $89,034, in Miami, Florida, it’s close to $58,723, but if falls drastically in New Delhi to $15317 as per Glassdoor.
+The average annual salary of an IoT developer in New York City is around $89,034, in Miami, Florida, it?s close to $58,723, but if falls drastically in New Delhi to $15317 as per Glassdoor.

 From reviewing the market reputation of the company to scanning the talent and skills of their IoT developers, to minding their marketing narratives, to validating their strengths and weaknesses, to assessing the cost of development, all has to be kept in mind before you ink the deal with your technology partner.
-However, you must read the lines in between of the agreement as the job doesn't end with the development of the product, rather it’s a beginning.
-To get the app fully functional at the user's end, you must integrate and deploy it with your IT ecosystem, and most importantly watch for the user’s feedback and reviews as he or she is the real judge of how good you are.
+However, you must read the lines in between of the agreement as the job doesn't end with the development of the product, rather it?s a beginning.
+To get the app fully functional at the user's end, you must integrate and deploy it with your IT ecosystem, and most importantly watch for the user?s feedback and reviews as he or she is the real judge of how good you are.